 Key Ingredients for Healthier Baking

 As flour is a key ingredient to most bread, cakes and puddings, I feel it’s really important to try and use a high quality flour.
-Spelt is an old fashioned wheat that many wheat intolerant sufferers can consume without any adverse side effects.
+Spelt is an old fashioned wheat that some wheat intolerant sufferers can consume without any adverse side effects.
 Stone ground flour is also a healthier choice as the grain does not get heated as much as is the case with steel rollers.
 Heating destroys enzymes and vitamins and hastens the process of rancidity.
 I get my ordinary wholemeal flour from Cotehele, a local watermill where the flour is organic and traditionally milled.
 My wholemeal spelt flour is from Bacheldre Watermill and is certified by the Soil Association.

 When it comes to salt, I normally use grey Breton sea salt as this has a lot of additional minerals.
 However, this is often too coarse for cakes, so if I use any salt at all, I generally use fine pink salt from the Himalyas.
 Yes, yes, I know this is not very local.
 But using this a pinch at a time, on an occasional basis, means a 250g pot lasts for years.